phalcon-orphanage/docs/en/reference/controllers.rst

 Session Data
 ------------
 Sessions help us maintain persistent data between requests.
-You could access a Phalcon_Session_Namespace_ from any controller to encapsulate data that need to be persistent.
+You could access a :doc:`Phalcon_Session_Namespace <../api/Phalcon_Session_Namespace>` from any controller to encapsulate data that need to be persistent.

 .. code-block:: php